 I'm taking an advanced class in heuristic search algorithms this semester, and I thought I'd show you all a little about some basic state space search algorithms.
 It's often possible to solve relatively hard problems using a simple breadth first or depth first search (especially if you're not worried about how long it will take.)
 We'll look at the algorithms in terms of a classic example.
 For those who are already familiar, we'll be looking at vacuum world, or how to plan the most efficient path for an automated vacuum.

 First, some assumptions: we know the locations of the vacuum and all dirt from the start; actions can be a movement (up, down, left, or right) or sucking up dirt; and any action costs 1 step.
 We will represent a state as the vacuum location, dirt locations, and the sequence of actions that must be taken to get there.
-Our algorithms will be given a starting state, an expand function which takes a state and returns its children, and a goal test function.
+Our algorithms will be given a starting state, an expand function which takes a state and returns its children (those states reachable from it by taking one action), and a goal test function to see if we've gotten all the dirt.
 Without getting too muddled in implementation details, we'll look briefly at what the expand and goal test functions might look like.

 #expansion function